2018 Department P

 Only one entry per class; up to 3 entries per entrant.
 No exceptions.
 Entrants submitting more than 3 entries risk disqualification of all entries.
 Except as noted, each of the classes listed below include all forms of photography (black & white or color from either film or digital sources).
 Adjudication of each class will focus on the quality and artistic merit, not the format or mounting.
 If you have any questions or for more information, please see the Photography FAQ section of the Exhibitor Guide.

-01 Alaska State Fair Theme: “Better Together!” – using any photographic technique in Classes 02-15.
+- 01 Alaska State Fair Theme: “Memories in the Making!” – using any photographic technique in Classes 02-15.

-03 Digital Photographic Art – Heavily enhanced, morphed, or manipulated photographic art and graphics.
-Entries may include writing or text, but cannot personalize.
+- 03 Digital Photographic Art – Heavily enhanced, morphed, or manipulated photographic art and graphics.
+Entries may include writing or text, but cannot identify the photographer.

-04 Landscapes – includes scenic, horizon, sunset, geographical, climatological, aurora borealis
+- 04 Landscapes – includes scenic, horizon, sunset, geographical, climatological, aurora borealis or intimate landscapes.

-08 Panoramic – Includes images from panoramic cameras and those assembled from multiple frames brought together
+- 08 Panoramic – Includes images from panoramic cameras and those assembled from multiple frames.
+For entries in this class, refer to the last question in the Photography FAQ section.

 DIVISION 02: PROFESSIONAL PHOTOGRAPHY